grantmacken/oAuth1/README.md

 ### very very simple coverage

-see if every function was called in lib by running example the inspecting trace
+see if every function was called in lib by running example then inspecting trace

 ```
 ├── Makefile => run `make coverage `bin/xQcall`